Quick Take

 ©iStock.com/Flopaganifoto

 Before bringing home a German Shorthaired puppy, make sure you are ready to commit to the exercise needs of this breed.
-You should also make sure your home is puppy-proof and free of any items that may potentially endanger a puppy.
+You should also ensure your home is puppy-proof and free of any items that could potentially endanger a puppy.

 German Shorthaired Pointer puppies will need early socialization to help ensure they develop a positive temperament.
 Look for opportunities to bring your new puppy to different places and expose them to different people and other pets.
-You can also consider signing him or her up for a puppy obedience class.
+You can also consider enrolling them in a puppy obedience class.

 German Shorthaired Pointers And Children